MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/includes/tech-path-overview.md

  ![Native](../images/native_logo_banner.png)

 Create mixed reality apps with a direct line to the Windows Mixed Reality APIs.
 See the [Native development overview](../native/directx-development-overview.md) to get started with native app development using OpenXR or legacy WinRT for HoloLens 2 or Windows Mixed Reality immersive headsets.
 The Windows Mixed Reality API supports applications written in C++ and C#, allowing you to build your own framework or middleware in either language.

-## What does OpenXR offer?

-OpenXR is an open royalty-free API standard from Khronos that provides engines native access to a wide range of devices from vendors across the mixed reality spectrum.
-You can develop using OpenXR on a HoloLens 2 or Windows Mixed Reality immersive headset on the desktop.
-If you don't have access to a headset, emulators for HoloLens 2 and Windows Mixed Reality headsets are available.

 ## Available hardware platforms